 You don’t need to live near the sea, or wait for summer to have fun building castles.
 If you’re on the beach, all get involved in building the best fort ever.
 If you’re not near sand – have no fear!
 Embrace the mud and build a fort, with all the towers, banks, ditches and gatehouses you can manage.
 Winter is the perfect time to mess about and get muddy.
 Just make sure you wash your hands well before eating or drinking!

-Aim for an hour outside every day, and make this the best holiday season ever.
-Take a picture and share the fun on facebook, twitter or instagram with the #GetOutside and #OneHourOutside hashtags.
+Aim for an hour outside every day, and make this the best holiday season ever!
+Find more things to do in the GetOutside app.